Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Capital turnover Measure of how efficiently a company uses its capital to generate sales.

-EBIT Earnings Before Interest and Taxes.
+EBIT Earnings before interest and taxes.

-Profit margin Percentage of profit on sales.
+Profit margin Percentage of profit relative to sales.

 Tip: Pay attention to the details when comparing the Rate of Return